swiftlang/swift-evolution/proposals/NNNN-updated-set-apis.md

 description is as a noun.
 Consider the **union** of two sets, or the **remainder** when dividing two integers.
-In these cases, we have a suitable name for the non-mutating operation, and we need to create a name that reads as a verb phrase for the mutating operation.
+In these cases, we have a suitable name for the non-mutating operation, and we need to create a name that reads as a verb phrase for its mutating counterpart.
 The proposed solution is to use the prefix `form`, so that

 ```swift